Tara Sutaria

-Tara Sutaria (born 19 November 1995) is an Indian actress who works in Hindi films.
-She began her career as a singer in Disney India's Big Bada Boom and transitioned to acting with the channel's sitcoms The Suite Life of Karan & Kabir (2012) and Oye Jassie (2013).
-Sutaria made her film debut in 2019 with Student of the Year 2, for which she won Zee Cine Award for Best Female Debut.

-She has since starred as the leading lady in the romantic dramas Marjaavaan (2019), Tadap (2021), Heropanti 2 (2022) and Ek Villain Returns (2022).
+Tara Sutaria (born 19 November 1995) is an Indian actress and singer who works in Hindi films.
+She began her career as a singer in Disney India's reality show Big Bada Boom (2010) and transitioned to acting with the channel's sitcoms The Suite Life of Karan & Kabir (2012) and Oye Jassie (2013).
+Sutaria made her film debut in 2019 with Student of the Year 2, for which she won the Zee Cine Award for Best Female Debut.
+She then played the leading lady in the androcentric action films Marjaavaan (2019) and Ek Villain Returns (2022).
+An against-type performance came in the survival thriller Apurva (2023).

 Early life and education

-Tara Sutaria was born on 19 November 1995 into a Parsi Zoroastrian family in Mumbai.
+Tara Sutaria was born on 19 November 1995 in Mumbai.
+Her father, Himanshu Sutaria, is a Hindu, and her mother, Tina Sutaria, is a Zoroastrian belonging to the Parsi community.
+Her name means "star" in Sanskrit.
 She has a twin sister named Pia.
 Both trained in classical ballet, modern dance and Latin American dances at the School of Classical Ballet and Western Dance, Royal Academy of Dance, United Kingdom and the Imperial Society for Teachers of Dancing, United Kingdom.
 She has been a professional singer since she was seven years old, having sung in operas and competitions since then.
-She received a bachelor's degree in Mass Media from St. Andrew's College of Arts, Science and Commerce.
+She received bachelor's degree in Mass Media from St. Andrew's College of Arts, Science and Commerce.

 Career

-Television career (2010–2013)
+Early television career (2010–2013)

 Sutaria started her association with Disney Channel India as a video jockey and continued to be associated with them, having two successful sitcoms to her credit.
 She has also been recording music in India and abroad for films, advertisements, and her own original work.
 Her song "Slippin' Through My Fingers" is part of the Ashwin Gidwani Production of Bharat Dhabholkar's Blame It On Yashraj.
 She has also played the lead role of Sandy in Raell Padamsee's production of the musical Grease.

 She has recorded and performed solo concerts in London, Tokyo, Lavasa and Mumbai.
-She has performed with Louiz Banks, Mikey McCleary and has also been a soloist for the Stop-Gaps Choral Ensemble, singing at the NCPA for over a decade.
+She has performed with Louiz Banks and Mikey McCleary and has also been a soloist for the Stop-Gaps Choral Ensemble, singing at the NCPA for over a decade.
 She was one of the top seven finalists of the 2008 "Pogo Amazing Kids Awards" in the singer category.
 She received recognition for her roles of Vinnie in The Suite Life of Karan & Kabir and Jassie in Oye Jassie.